ehtick/Microsoft-Teams-Samples/samples/bot-conversation/README.md

 # How to run these samples

-You can run these samples locally using the `agentsplayground` tool, without provisioning the Teams App, or you can run in the Teams Client after you have provisioned the Teams Application and configured the application with your local DevTunnels URL.
+You can run these samples locally using

+1. The agentsplayground tool, without provisioning the Teams App, or
+2. In the Teams Client after you have provisioned the Teams Application and configured the application with your local DevTunnels URL.

 ## Run in the `agentsplayground`